DevExpress/devextreme-reactive/packages/dx-react-grid-bootstrap3/README.md

 Each plugin has properties with the 'Template' postfix.
 Components passed to such properties are templates.

-You can override templates by passing your component or rendering function, or return `undefined` from your custom template if you want to render a UI item with a built-in template.
+You can override templates by passing your component or rendering function, or return `undefined` from your custom template to render a UI item with a built-in template.

 ## License